minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Partisan Contributions

-In the fourth hypothesis, the effect of contributions on voting behaviour is stated to be more significant for republican representatives than for democratic representatives.
+In the fourth hypothesis, the effect of contributions on voting behaviour is stated to be more significant for Republican representatives than for Democratic representatives.

 To check whether this might be the case I fixed not only year but also party in